Gamma-Software/GithubBackup/README.md

 # GithubBackup
-Retrieve your github repositories and backup them
+Retrieve your public and private github repositories and backup them in a specific folder.

 # Requirements
 Install curl, jq, git with the following commands: